MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M02_L02_Managed_Identity_for_Projects_and_Pipelines.md

         name: eShopSecurity/eShopSecurity #name of the project and repository
     ```

-1. (Optional) You can use a self-hosted agent updating the pool name currently set to the Microsoft-hosted agent to the name of the agent pool you created, **eShopOnWebSelfPool**.

-    Instead of:

-    ```YAML
-        pool:
-          vmImage: windows-latest

-    ```

-    Use:

-    ```YAML
-        pool: eShopOnWebSelfPool

-    ```

-    > [!NOTE]
-    > To run the pipeline with the self-hosted agent, you will need to have the agent running and all the prerequisites installed, for example, Visual Studio to build the solution.
-If you do not have the prerequisites installed, you can use the Microsoft-hosted agent.

 1. Select **Save and Run**, choose to commit directly to the main branch, or create a new branch.

 1. Select **Save and Run** again.